pkarsy/NonVolatile/README.md

 eepromVar<int> a(4)[10]; All 10 elements to the array will point to the same EEPROM location 4.
 Use the eepromArray construct.

-### eepromArray
-The eepromVar.h defines another one contruct "eepromArray"